Corps Palatia Munich: Corps house

-Palatia's current corps house is located near Ludwig Maximillian University of Munich and was built in 1952 as a two-story building with representative accommodations, recreational rooms and a fencing facility in the basement.
+Palatia's current corps house is located near LMU Munich and was built in 1952 as a two-story building with representative accommodations, recreational rooms and a fencing facility in the basement.
 It was expanded to five stories with living quarters for members in 1958 and inaugurated on December 6, 1958.

 Palatia's current corps house replaced the original house designed by architect Eugen Drollinger, which was destroyed during World War II.